MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ExternalInOutlook.md

 ### -Enabled
 The Enabled parameter enables or disables external sender identification in supported versions of Outlook.
 Valid values are:

 - $true: External sender identification in Outlook is enabled.
-The word External is automatically prepended to the subject line of messages from external senders.
+An External icon is added in the area of the subject line of messages from external senders.
 To exempt specific senders or sender domains from this identification, use the AllowList parameter.
 - $false: External sender identification in Outlook is disabled.

 ```yaml